dustinleavins/CalculatorD/README.md

 Using the Program
 =================
-If you are not a developer, I encourage you to download `CalculatorD.jar` and use that.
+If you are not a developer, I encourage you to download `CalculatorD.jar` and use that.  `CalculatorD.jar` can be found on my [website](http://www.dustin-leavins.info/programming.php) ([direct download link](http://www.dustin-leavins.info/CalculatorD.jar)).

 On most Windows systems, you can double-click on this jar file to run the program.
 Piece of cake.